In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Calle de Durango 200, Roma Norte, Mexico City

-Authentic Food Quest Tip: Roma Norte is a trendy gastronomy neighborhood in Mexico City.
-One of the best ways to explore the culinary gems is to take a Colonia Roma Food Tour.
-Taste the best, from tamales to tacos de marisco, while learning more about the history of this bohemian neighborhood.
+AUTHENTIC FOOD QUEST TIP: Colonai Roma neighborhood is a trendy gastronomy in Mexico City.
+One of the best ways to explore the culinary gems is to take a Colonia Roma food tour.
+Taste the best from tamales to tacos de marisco while learning more about the history of this bohemian neighborhood.

 It might be a surprise to learn that vegan tacos are a thing in Mexico City.
-Tacos are synonymous with meat tucked in a tortilla, however, Mexico City is reinventing tacos for vegans.
+Tacos are synonymous with meat tucked in fresh tortillas, however, the capital is reinventing tacos for vegans.

 Vegan taquerias are conquering the taqueria scene with versions of tacos that will impress meat lovers.

-Armed with the address to Siempre Vegana, the mecca of vegan tacos, we stopped by on a Sunday afternoon.
+Armed with the address to Siempre Vegana, the mecca of plant-based Mexican food, we stopped by on a Sunday afternoon.

 We thought it would be relatively quiet as we were outside of lunch hours.
 But much to our surprise, the place was busy with queues of people waiting to place their orders.